Business people looking at a device to illustrate a blog post about KPI dashboards.

 KPIs for Companies that Provide Business Services

-Your KPIs take an interesting turn when your revenue model relies on human capital.
-There are no “widgets” with average order values.
-Instead, services-based businesses often depend upon people to generate revenues every day (or even hour).
+KPIs take an interesting turn when your revenue model relies on human capital.
+There are no “widgets” that have average order values.
+Instead, service-based businesses often depend upon people to generate revenues daily (or even hourly).
 Here are some KPIs that make sense for such companies.

-How much time do you spend on client work vs. administration?
+• Billable Hours – How much time do you spend on client work vs administration?
 You might track this for your organization as a whole or broken down into “Billings per Employee” or “Billings by Department.”

-Do clients stay on for years or for a finite amount of time?
+• Churn Rate – Do clients stay on for years or a finite amount of time?
 Is there anything you can do about it?

 The Bottom Line

-A KPI dashboard is a critical tool that empowers you to assess the health of your business, spot trends quickly, and take action.
-Building one involves a thorough assessment of your business and collaboration with your management team to ensure that the KPIs you choose to track are the right ones for you.
+A KPI dashboard is a critical tool that empowers you to quickly assess the health of your business, spot trends, and take action.
+The process for building one involves a thorough assessment of your business and collaboration with your management team to ensure that the KPIs you choose to track are the right ones for you.

 At The CEO’s Right Hand, we build customized KPI dashboards as part of our outsourced CFO services.
 We encourage you to reach out to learn more.